 - 1 cup uncooked wild rice

-- 1 yellow orange, or purple bell pepper, diced
+- 1 yellow, red, orange, or green bell pepper, diced

 - handful of fresh parsley chopped

 - 1 tsp honey

 - 2 Tbsp red wine vinegar

 - 1 Tbsp balsamic vinegar

 - salt and pepper to taste

 - Soak the golden raisins and cranberries in the orange juice to soften.